MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-keyboard-navigation.md

   - hemantgaur
 ---

-# Improved canvas keyboard navigation in canvas apps (Experimental)
+# Improved canvas keyboard navigation in canvas apps (experimental)

 [This article is pre-release documentation and is subject to change.]